-In preparing the consolidated financial statements, the respective Board of Directors of the companies included in the Group are responsible for assessing the ability of the Group to continue as a going concern, disclosing, as anternastic concern and using the going concern and using the going concern basis of accounting unless management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.
+In preparing the consolidated financial statements, the respective Board of Directors of the companies included in the Group are responsible for assessing the ability of the Group to continue as a going concern, disclosing, as a specificable, matters related to going concern and by the going concern, basis of accounting unless management either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.

-Those respective Board of Directors of the companies included in the Group are alsoresponsible for overseeing the financial reporting process of the Group.
+Those respective Board of Directors of the companies included in the Group are also responsible for overseeing the financial reporting process of the Group.